ivanliu3/exercises/GeneticDiversity/Exercise in estimating nucleotide diversity.md

 **Figure 2** Estimates of genome-wide heterozygosity for great apes and humans (from Prado-Martinez *et al.* 2013. [https://www.nature.com/articles/nature12228]).

-We can get a better estiamte of the nucleotide diverstiy that takes into account also fixed postions, by looking at the range of positions we have data for and assuming all positions we do not observe in our plink file are homozygous.
+We can get a better estimate of the nucleotide diverstiy that takes into account also fixed postions, by looking at the range of positions we have data for and assuming all positions we do not observe in our plink file are homozygous.
 Continue copying the following code in **R** (again, try to understand the code and ask your classmates or an instructor if necessary):

 ```R
 # start by reading in the bim files, to get position in bp for each variant